 College Park – Baseball Stadium

-In 1914, Brother Isidore built grandstands that seated 1,000 spectators following the Rocks’ undefeated season in 1913.
+In 1914, following the Rocks’ undefeated season in 1913, Brother Isidore built grandstands that seated 1,000 spectators.
 All games were played during the day until 1990 when lights were installed.
-The next major upgrade to the stadium came in 2010 when general contractor and 1960 alum Ronald Artigues, Sr, built a new press box/concession area, bathroom facilities, new outfield fence, scoreboard, indoor batting and pitching area, and redesigned the home and visitor dugouts in 2010 following the program’s first state championship in the sport.
+The next major upgrade to the stadium came in 2010 when general contractor and 1960 alum Ronald Artigues, Sr., built a new press box/concession area, bathroom facilities, new outfield fence, scoreboard, indoor batting and pitching area, and redesigned the home and visitor dugouts in 2010 following the program’s first state championship in the sport.

 Rock-A-Chaw Stadium – Football & Soccer

 This complex was developed prior to 1900 as a physical education and recreational complex for the students.
 Football did not become an interscholastic sport at SSC until 1916; however, the school did sponsor several intramural teams for the student body.
-Once the school began to play, interscholastically, in 1916, the field was originally called the “College Green”.
+Once the school began to play, inter scholastically, in 1916, the field was originally called the “College Green.”
 It was the first football field in Hancock County.
-The Rock-A-Chaws played their games on either Thursday or Saturday to allow Bay High School and other schools to utilize the field for their games on Fridays.
+The Rock-A-Chaws played their games on either Thursday or Saturday to allow Bay High School and other schools to use the field for their games on Fridays.
 This remained in effect until the mid-to-late 1950s.

 The wall that surrounds the athletic complex was built by students and brothers in 1929.
 The first Homecoming was held at the field on November 23, 1924, and was called Dads’ & Grads’ Day.
-The Rocks beat Jefferson College of Convent, LA, 12-0 for their first Homecoming win.
-The first stadium lights to allow night games to be played were installed by benefactor Walter J. Gex, Jr. (SSC ’24) in 1935 at the request of Brother Peter Basso.
+The Rocks beat Jefferson College of Convent, Louisiana, 12-0 for their first Homecoming win.
+The first stadium lights to allow night games to be played were installed by benefactor Walter J. Gex, Jr., ’24, in 1935 at the request of Brother Peter Basso.

-However, in 1987, the MHSAA officially sanctioned the sport in Mississippi and SSC restarted their soccer program in the 1987-88 academic year.
-The soccer team has used the existing football field as their home field when the football season has concluded.
-The symbiotic relationship still continues today.
+However, in 1987, the MHSAA officially sanctioned the sport in Mississippi and SSC restarted its soccer program in the 1987-88 academic year.
+The soccer team has used the existing football field as its home field when the football season has concluded.
+The symbiotic relationship continues today.

-The school performed a major redesign of the home and visitor bleachers and press box area in 2012 that placed the track completely in front of the bleachers and flipped the home and visitor sidelines.
+In 2012, the school performed a major redesign of the home and visitor bleachers and press box area, placing the track completely in front of the bleachers and flipping the home and visitor sidelines.
 The field itself remains in its same location today.
 So, the same ground that saw the South’s best all-around athlete Nathan Tycer speed around the end on the first SSC football team, to future Heisman Trophy winner Doc Blanchard, to national record–setting quarterbacks Dylan Favre and Myles Brennan tossing spirals remains in use today.